Techno-Hwizrdry/checkpwnedemails/README.md

 [As of this HaveIBeenPwned update](https://www.troyhunt.com/the-have-i-been-pwned-api-now-has-different-rate-limits-and-annual-billing/), the rate limit defined in the checkpwnedemails.conf file will depend on your pricing tier.
 For example, if you bought the 50 RPM (requests for minute) tier, set HIBP_RATELIMIT to 1.2.  `60 / 50 = 1.2 seconds`

 ## Usage

+To start, activate the python virtualenv.
+On linux:

+`cd /path/to/checkpwnedemails/
+source bin/activate`

+Or on Windows Powershell:

+`cd \path\to\checkpwnedemails\
+.\Scripts\activate`

 To check a single email address: